daniel-fudge/sagemaker-tennis/README.md

 Please see this [repo](https://github.com/daniel-fudge/reinforcement-learning-tennis) for a DRL implementation in a traditional environment.

 ## Motivation
-This repo was generated to support the building of a custom trading environment and DRL alogorithm for portfolio optimization in this [repo](https://github.com/daniel-fudge/DRL-Portfolio-Optimization-Custom).
+This repo was generated to support the building of a custom trading environment and DRL algorithm for portfolio optimization in this [repo](https://github.com/daniel-fudge/DRL-Portfolio-Optimization-Custom).

 ## Project Details
 ### Tennis Environment